Logo GameDevFoundry

 To help teams apply this process easily, consider using a worksheet with these sections:

-1. Session Goal: What milestone or project are we analyzing?
+1. Session Goal: What milestone or project are we analysing?

 2. Risk List: At least 5 ideas from each team member.